slr71/notes/dnd/dragonlance.md

 opposite side of the memorial.
 We see two slabs inscribed with text, there's a knight of Salamnia kneels before the slabs.
 We see a vision of a knight slaying his wife and becoming infused with his armor.
 The knight who is kneeling introduces herself as Knight Jamden of the Order of the Sword.

+## January 6, 2024

+The Northern Wastelands are a desolate, barren region prone to flash floods.
+Ancient ruins that predate the cataclysms litter the landscape.
+They agree to send us there, and Darrett comes along.
+There's a secluded cove called Wrecker's Edge that we can depart from.
+We'll try to discover what the Dragon Army's plot is and then get back to the ship.
+When we get to the docks.
+We see both Tatiana Winkeldust and Cudgel.
+They offer to come with us, and we board the ship with the horses.

+When we go to leave, someone discovers that there's no safe place to embark.
+Darret asks us to see if there's a safe place to land the boat.
+Mora finds a place and lets us know.
+When we land, we see some buildings that are in ruins and one ship that appears to be in good shape that's also docked here.
+We watch the ship for a while, and it appears to be abandoned.
+The boat is of Sylvanesti Elvin Origin, and it appears to be seaworthy.
+It appears to be able to support a crew of ten.
+We board the ship, and two air elementals appear.
+The owner of the ship approaches and introduces himself.
+His name is Dalamar.
+He's part of a contingent of Sylvanesti elves surveying the coast for ancient ruins.
+He invites us to join them at their encampment where we can inform them of our quest.

+Dalamar says that he participated in an ill-fated defense of the Sylvanesti against the Red Dragon army.
+Dalamar is aware that Soth was killed.
+We inform him that Lord Soth was undead.
+This was the home of the Sylvanesti, and Dalamar says that he would love to strike back at the Dragon Army.
+He believes that one of the artifacts here is of magical value to the Sylvanesti.
+Dalamar thinks that The Dragon Army, the Sylvanesti, and us all have similar interests in the artifacts here.
+He directs us to some places in the Northern Wastes.
+The Blue Phoenix Shrine.
+The Sunward Fortress, and Wakenreth.

+We sail around the point and moor near the mouth of Deepdraught Canyon, camp overnight, then embark.
+The wasteland seems to go on forever.